 Shopping centers are an ideal place to share the recycling message.
-American consumers visit at least one of the 46,000 retail centers across the country an average of 2.5 times per month.
 By establishing a recycling program, shopping centers can encourage both the public and retail suppliers to throw away less trash.
 They are another venue not only to accomplish recycling but also to promote the message.
 Targets of opportunity include:

 - Corrugated cardboard packaging

 - Plastic packaging